alex11/Wordpress-Blog/wp-content/plugins/user-role-editor/readme.txt

 == Changelog ==
+= 3.5.4 =
+* 4.04.2012
+* Lithuanian translation is added, thanks to Vincent G.
+* Spanish translation is updated, thanks to Victor Ricardo Díaz.

+= 3.5.3 =
+* 24.03.2012
+* French translation is updated, thanks to Presse et Multimedia.
+* Hebrew translation is updated, thanks to Aryo Digital.
+* Persian translation is updated, thanks to Parsa.
+* Minor CSS fix to provide compatibility with RTL languages.

+= 3.5.2 =
+* 17.03.2012
+* Turkish translation is updated, thanks to Muhammed YILDIRIM.
+* Dutch translation is updated, thanks to Frank Groeneveld.

+= 3.5.1 =
+* 24.02.2012
+* Bugs for multi-site WordPress network installation were discovered and fixed: 1) blocked login to admin back-end; 2) empty users list for administrators of single sites; 3) empty authors drop down list at the post editor page.
+* If URE plugin is not enabled for single site administrator, then URE is automatically excluded from plugins list available to that administrator.

 = 3.5 =
 * 19.02.2012
 * User Role Editor could be available now for single site administrators (Administrator role) under multi-site environment.
 You should define URE_ENABLE_SIMPLE_ADMIN_FOR_MULTISITE constant in your blog wp-config.php file for that.
 Insert this line "define('URE_ENABLE_SIMPLE_ADMIN_FOR_MULTISITE', 1);" there, if you decide to give single site admin such opportunity.